Back to All Events

 Stephanie Bachmair (B.ONFIRE/DDI Beta team & Faculty) is a communication passionate, facilitator, leadership coach, and process work diplomat.
 She supports individuals, teams, and organizations to explore and craft their stories, tell them with charisma, relate to their audience, and increase their transformative power through dialogue.

 Penny Watson (MACF) works as a coach, group facilitator and community development worker.
 She loves working with people in nature using process-orientated earth-based practices.
 She lives in Mparntwe, Alice Springs, and is deeply inspired by the people and lands of the Central Australian Desert.
+Penny is currently taking a WWJ sabbatical.

 Previous